SidetrekAI/create-knative-cluster/README.md

 ## Creating a Knative cluster

 ### Pre-requisites
-1. Create a Pulumi typescript project
+1. Create a Pulumi AWS Typescript project
-   1. Add PULUMI_ORGANIZATION to .env - this is the name of your Pulumi account (if free plan) or organization (if paid plan)
+   1. Follow the instructions in [Pulumi docs](https://www.pulumi.com/docs/get-started/aws/begin/) to set up Pulumi and AWS credentials
-2. Setup AWS credentials
+   2. Add PULUMI_ORGANIZATION to .env - this is the name of your Pulumi account (if free plan) or organization (if paid plan)
-3. Install `kubectl` and `istioctl`
+2. Install `aws` cli, `kubectl` and `istioctl`
-4. Install npm dependencies: `npm i @pulumi/aws @pulumi/awsx @pulumi/eks @pulumi/kubernetes @pulumi/kubernetes-cert-manager @pulumi/pulumi`
+3. Install npm dependencies: `npm i @pulumi/aws @pulumi/awsx @pulumi/eks @pulumi/kubernetes @pulumi/kubernetes-cert-manager @pulumi/pulumi`
-5. (Optional - but recommended) Setup `direnv` to enable directory specific kubectl setup if you passed in `--use-direnv` option.
+4. (Optional - but recommended) Setup `direnv` to enable directory specific kubectl setup if you passed in `--use-direnv` option.
 This is way, you can use kubectl with multiple projects (i.e. multiple Kubernetes clusters).
 Follow the Basic Install in [direnv docs](https://direnv.net/) and run `direnv allow .` in the project directory to approve its use.

-### Get started immediately
+### Get started
 Deploy your app to a Kubernetes cluster:

 ```